CrowdStrike/omigo-data-analytics/README.md

 >>> tsv.write(y, "output.tsv.gz")
 ```
 ## Notes from the author
 * This library is built for simplicity, functionality and robustness.
-Engineering good practices are followed slowly.
+Good engineering practices are being followed slowly.
 * More examples with real life use cases is currently in progress.
 Feel free to reach out for any questions.